Change Point Estimation in a Dynamic Stochastic Block Model: Asymptotic distribution of change-point estimators and adaptive inference

 $(c)$ If (A4)-(A7) hold and $||\text{Ed}_{z}(\Lambda) - \text{Ed}_{w}(\Delta)||_F \to c >0$, then

 where $D(\cdot)$, $C(\cdot)$ and $A(\cdot)$ are same as (\ref{eqn: msethm2d})-(\ref{eqn: msethm2a}). \end{theorem}

 The proof of the Theorem is given in Section \ref{subsec: adapdsbm}.

+\begin{remark} Though SNR-ER-ADAP is stronger than SNR-ER, we have not been able to relax it.
+Data-driven methods usually require stronger assumptions even in simple models like the Erd\H{o}s-R\'{e}nyi random graph one, with a single change-point---see for example \cite{BBM2017}.
+To establish the form of the asymptotic distribution of $\hat{h}_{\text{DSBM}}$, we need to establish convergence in probability as stated in Lemma \ref{lem: adaplem} which do not occur without SNR-ER-ADAP. \end{remark}

+\begin{remark} Similar conclusions as in Theorem \ref{thm: adapdsbm} hold for $\tilde{\tilde{\tau}}_{m,n}$ and $\tau_{m,n}^*$, but under the stronger assumptions (A1) and (A1*), respectively, instead of A1-ADAP.
+Details are omitted to avoid repetition.
+Moreover, as discussed in Sections \ref{sec: DSBM} and \ref{sec: compare}, (A1) and (A1*) are difficult to satisfy whereas SNR-ER-ADAP may often hold (see discussion after stating the assumption).
+Also computation of $\tilde{\tilde{\tau}}_{m,n}$ is itself expensive and performing adaptive inference for it will make it even more so.
+For these reasons, we have mainly focused on adaptive inference for $\hat{\tau}_{m,n}$. \end{remark}

-Note that the asymptotic distribution of $\hat{h}_{n,\text{DSBM}}$ is identical to the asymptotic distribution of ${\hat{\tau}}_{n}$.
-Therefore, in practice we can simulate $\hat{h}_{n,\text{DSBM}}$ for a large number of replicates and use their empirical quantiles as estimates of the quantiles of the limiting distribution under the (unknown) true regime.
-Similar conclusions hold for $\tilde{\tilde{\tau}}_{n}$.
-Moreover, adaptive inference is a computationally expensive procedure and comes at a certain cost, namely the stronger assumption SNR-DSBM-ADAP.
+\begin{remark} Note that the asymptotic distribution of $\hat{h}_{\text{DSBM}}$ is identical to the asymptotic distribution of ${\hat{\tau}}_{m,n}$.
+Therefore, in practice we can simulate $\hat{h}_{\text{DSBM}}$ for a large number of replicates and use their empirical quantiles as estimates of the quantiles of the limiting distribution under the (unknown) true regime.
+Moreover, the adaptive inference is a computationally expensive procedure and comes at a certain cost, namely the stronger assumption SNR-ER-ADAP. \end{remark}